-A rapidly growing collection of literature and research is shining a light on the use of dark patterns, the tricks and techniques that hardware and software designers use to get us to do things, use things, click on things we might ordinarily not.
+A rapidly growing collection of literature is shining a light on the use of dark patterns, the tricks and techniques that hardware and software designers use to get us to do things, use things, click on things we might ordinarily not.

 In our smartphones and our social media sites and our online business networks, product designers are using certain words, settings, colours, patterns, techniques and methods to get us to stay on their site longer, to use their products more.
 One of the problems is that protects our valuable assets less.